Previous Chapter: The Reception

 The more we examine the spiritual teachings of gospel-based faith, the more we may understand its spiritual intention, which is to manifest a renewal of self.
 So forth, being in the purity of faith is not a part-time affiliation, a casual adoption, or a weekend habit.
-Consequently, in observance of the Spirit, we must be truly removed from a lifelong carnal attitude – which is a self-centered sense of existence predicated on carnal ambitions – and gain a renewed perspective, attitude, and life ambition constantly searching for the Spirit of God.
+Consequently, in observance of spirit, we must be truly removed from a lifelong carnal attitude – which is a self-centered sense of existence predicated on carnal ambitions – and gain a renewed perspective, attitude, and life ambition constantly seeking to satisfy the spirit of God within.

 For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit set their minds on the things of the Spirit.
 For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.
 For the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot.

-So then those of us made new by the Spirit, because the Spirit is God eternal and far removed from the things of the Earth, we find ourselves moving beyond all materialism and all corporeal ideology.
+Those of us made new by the Holy Spirit and alive in spirit, because spirit is of God eternal being far removed from the things of the Earth, we find ourselves moving beyond materialism and all corporeal ideology.
 As it should be, we then move towards valuing ourselves and others above any sum of metal, gem, or printed paper and none in any quantity can ever come close to compare to the true value of the Spirit.
 For the things of the Spirit are forever and they have no end or countable substance.

 Since therefore Christ suffered in the flesh, arm yourselves with the same way of thinking, for whoever has suffered in the flesh has ceased from sin, so as to live for the rest of the time in the flesh no longer for human passions but for the will of God.